JonathanBytes/totally-biased/README.md

 ---

-## 🚀 Features
+## Features

 - **Simple Interface:** Just paste your list and start comparing.
-- **Interactive Ranking:** Decide between two items at a time to build your ranking.
+- **Interactive Ranking:** Decide between two items at a time to build your ranking with smooth animations.
-- **Final Results:** Get a clear, ordered list of your favorites from best to worst.
-- **Reset and Go Again:** Easily start over with a new list.
+- **User Accounts & Persistence:** Save your completed rankings to your account and view all saved rankings on a dedicated page.
+- **Enhanced Results Screen:**
+  - Copy your ranked list to clipboard for easy sharing
+  - Save rankings to your account
+  - Generate shareable public links
+- **Sharing & Social Features:** Share links that let others sort your list themselves, or share as plain text.

 ---